 - In order to reduce swelling, in the first hours after surgery, apply an ice pack to the cheek through a layer of cloth or tissue, no more than 10-15 minutes at a time.

 - Do not eat after surgery for 2-3 hours.
 Or even better, after anesthesia is completely gone

-- Do not rinse your mouth in the first day.
+- Do not rinse your mouth on the first day.

-- It is advisable to avoid flying by plane the first 24 hours.
+- It is advisable to avoid flying by plane for the first 24 hours.

 - Limit your activity for the first 1-3 days.
 It is important not to do anything that will raise your blood pressure, as this can lead to further bleeding.

 - During sleep, use extra pillows to raise your head.
 Too flat position can allow blood to accumulate in the mouth and prolong the healing time.

 - Do not smoke, do not use drinking straws, and do not spit saliva.
 These actions can cause premature removal of the blood clot from the socket.